Setting up your home office

 Broadband and superfast broadband

-Superfast broadband will be available to around 95% of Scotland by the end of March 2018.
+Superfast broadband is currently available to 95% of Scotland.
+Full coverage should be available by the end of 2021.
 If you don't already know if fibre is available in your area, you can check by entering your landline number or postcode at Superfast broadband.

 Many homeworkers choose to upgrade from a residential to business broadband package.
 Although business broadband can be more expensive, it's worth considering as it usually includes: